 Balance is the foundation of life.
-When it comes to skin, the element that arguably requires the most balance for optimal health and youthful resilience is the acid mantle.
+When it comes to healthy skin, the element that arguably requires the most balance for optimal health and youthful resilience is the acid mantle.

-The acid mantle is a mixture of secretions and inoffensive bacteria that protect the skin from pollutants, UV rays and temperature changes.
+The acid mantle is a mixture of secretions and inoffensive bacteria that protect the skin from pollutants, UV rays, and temperature changes.
 It also adds moisture to the skin that helps with elasticity and secretes enzymes that help break down oil.

 Overcleansing can irritate the skin and can cause either surface dehydration or even more oil production, as your skin begins attempting to compensate for the dryness.
 It’s generally encouraged to cleanse once or twice a day (ask your esthetician what’s best for you), but avoid using harsh, drying treatments.

 Everyone possesses different sensitivities, but there are a few ingredients notorious for causing irritation and redness, such as non-natural fragrances or anti-acne ingredients like benzoyl peroxide.
-Anytime you use a new skincare product, perform a patch test (we know it’s tempting to slather something new and promising all over, but patience is worthwhile in this case.
+Anytime you use a new skincare product, perform a patch test.
+We know it’s tempting to slather something new and promising all over, but patience is worthwhile in this case.

 Be careful not to mix certain potent and active ingredients together, such as retinol and vitamin C or glycolic acid.
 Doing this can irritate your acid mantle and throw off your delicate pH, causing irritation and provoking your skin to become more sensitive to environmental factors.

-It can take anywhere between two weeks and two months to fully restore the skin’s barrier after using harsh skincare and/or disrupting the acid mantle.
+It can take anywhere between two weeks and two months to fully restore the skin’s barrier after using harsh skin care and/or disrupting the acid mantle.
 Balancing our pH level is crucial for allowing the acid mantle to perform its best.
 This is one of the most important ways to care for our skin as it affects the overall health and appearance of our skin.